Five foundational lifestyle habits that can help you receive and understand more dreams from God.

 When you read the bible, it can be like tuning the dial of your ‘inner radio’ to God’s channel.
 It is like setting the frequency so that you are ready to hear from Him.
 This can mean that you are spiritually tuned into His voice, and ready to hear from Him through your dreams.

-- Psalm 119:105 Your word is a lamp to my feet and a light to my path.
+- Psalm 119:105, NASB Your word is a lamp to my feet and a light to my path.

 As well as generally getting to know about God, you can also read through the examples of dreams in the bible.
 This can give you an appreciation of the way God speaks in dreams, and the type pf things He says – also helping you to tune into the right messages in your own dreams.

-You can check out my list of dreams in the bible to save you time trying to find them all!
+You can check out my overview of dreams in the bible, below, to save you time trying to find them all!

 3. Recognise that Jesus is the door